 - developing an assurance strategy

 Supplementary guidance for small suppliers of used cooking oil biodiesel

-This supplementary guidance is primarily intended for use by smaller suppliers of biofuels who have previously not had to verify the carbon sustainability (C&S) of the data associated with their biofuel.
-This verification process is now a requirement in the Renewable Energy Directive (RED).
-It should be noted however, that this guidance is not intended to replace the full RTFO guidance (parts 1 to 3) but to provide an overview of the requirements under the new scheme, particularly for those suppliers who are unfamiliar with the new requirements.
+Our supplementary guidance is intended for use by smaller biofuels suppliers who have previously not had to verify the carbon sustainability of their data.
+This verification process is now a requirement of the renewable energy directive (RED).
+The guidance is additional and is not intended to replace the full RTFO guidance.